 100.000 15.000 * mails per month for free.
 There’s some setup required before you can use this service though.

 First Sign up here and follow the instruction on the screen.
 Choose the free plan or go with a paid option if you need more.

-On the free plan you have a daily limit of 5.000 mails and 100.000 per month. * Update: SparkPost announce an update on their service plan on the 18th of August 2017.
+On the free plan, you have a daily limit of 5.000 emails and 100.000 per month. * Update: SparkPost announce an update on their service plan on the 18th of August 2017.
 Read more here.

 2. Add a Domain

-SparkPost needs a domain you are sending from.
+SparkPost needs the domain you are sending from.
 You must have access to the DNS entries so SparkPost can verify that you are allowed to send from this domain.